listx/listx_blog/post/2013-03-10-installing-arch-and-enabling-system-encryption.md

 # Install boot loader.
 I like SYSLINUX because of the saner/easier-looking
 # boot configuration file, compared to GRUB 2.
 Be sure to add in
 #     "APPEND cryptdevice=/dev/disk/by-uuid/xxxxxxxxxx:luks root=/dev/mapper/vg0-root resume=/dev/mapper/vg0-swap ro"
-# under the "LABEL arch" entries, so that SYSLINUX tells the kernel to look
+# under the "LABEL arch" entries, so that SYSLINUX tells the kernel to look for
-# for the encrypted LVM partition.
+# the encrypted LVM partition.
 Otherwise, your system won't boot!
-Don't
+Don't forget
-# forget to actually look up the UUID of your LVM partition (/dev/sda2 in
+# to actually look up the UUID of your LVM partition (/dev/sda2 in this
+# tutorial).
+To easily add in the long UUID of the disk, just concatenate it
+# into the syslinux.cfg file with `blkid -o list >>
+# /boot/syslinux/syslinux.cfg`, and edit as needed.
+#
-# this tutorial).
-You don't need to tell the kernel about your vg0-home
+# You don't need to tell the kernel about your vg0-home volume because that will
-# volume because that will get mounted by /etc/fstab when it is read later in
-# the boot process.
+# get mounted by /etc/fstab when it is read later in the boot process.

 pacman -S syslinux
 syslinux-install_update -i -a -m